PanpanPianchoopat/Dentify-X/README.md

 ### Features
 * Detect position of impacted mandibular third molar
-* Classify difficulty level of impacted mandibular third molar extraction into 3 levels: novice, intermediate, and expert
+* Classify difficulty level of impacted mandibular third molar extraction into 3 levels: Novice, Intermediate, and Expert

 ### Built With